-Governing bodies and proprietors must ensure that they comply with their duties under legislation.
-They must also have regard to KCSiE to ensure that the policies, procedures and training in their schools are always effective and comply with the law.
+The Board of Trustees and proprietors must ensure that they comply with their duties under legislation.
+They must also have regard to KCSiE to ensure that the policies, procedures and training in their school are always effective and comply with the law.

-Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools safeguarding arrangements.
+The Board of Trustees and proprietors have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

-All governors and trustees should receive appropriate safeguarding and child protection (including online) training at induction, and when returning from long term absence or maternity.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools are effective and support the delivery of a robust whole school approach to safeguarding.
+All governors and trustees should receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
 Their training should be regularly updated.